emmagamma/teach/README.md

 Now all the git/github setup and configuration should be done, and you're ready to start creating new repos and submitting changes!

+However if you do run into issues with any of these steps, there should be plenty of folks who've run into the same thing before and already posted a solution.
+Just copy the important bits of text from the error you get, or try pasting the whole error message or just the error code into google.
+Knowing how to craft a google search that's likely to turn up results is one of the most important skills you can develop as a software engineer.

+One important thing to pay attention to is if an error message has any file paths in it, or file names or other variable names or function names that might be specific to your computer it could limit the results you get back unless you delete those parts before pasting it into google.

 # Creating your first git repository

 You can either create a repo just locally on your machine, by going to a new directory and using the command: